shankiflang/pre-boilerplate-GRAND/README.md

 2. Install npm packages
 3. Start the database and seed the database for Directus
 4. Import the snapshot storted in the `snapshot.json` file
-5. Create an "admin" role
-6. Create an "admin" user
 7. Docker up everything

 ## Commands